proplot-dev/proplot/docs/showcase2.rst

 ProPlot changes the default axis formatter (i.e. the class used to convert float numbers to tick label strings).
 The new formatter trims trailing zeros by default, and can be used to *filter tick labels within some data range*, as demonstrated below.

-See `~proplot.axistools.ScalarFormatter` for details.
+See `~proplot.axistools.AutoFormatter` for details.

 .. code:: ipython3